 The first Meade ETX telescope was introduced to the public in 1996, as a more affordable and simplified alternative to the high-end Questar Maksutov Cassegrain telescope.

-Since then, the ETX (which stands for Everybody’s Telescope) series have become renowned worldwide.
-Meade telescopes are used both by beginners who are discovering a new hobby, and by professionals who have been studying astronomy for their whole lives.
+Since then, the ETX (which stands for Everybody’s Telescope) series has become renowned worldwide.
+Meade telescopes are used both by beginners who are discovering a new hobby and by professionals who have been studying astronomy for their whole lives.

-What is the Meade ETX 90 telescope?
+What Is the Meade ETX 90 Telescope?

-Both the base and the tube of the instrument are made out of aluminum, while the forks are reinforced plastic.
-If you’re more of a bird watcher than star gazer, it’s simple to take the optical tube and mount it on a camera tripod.
+Both the base and the tube of the instrument are made of aluminum, while the fork mount is reinforced plastic.
+If you’re more of a bird watcher than a stargazer, it’s simple to take the optical tube and mount it on a camera tripod.

 - The finder scope allows users to effortlessly pinpoint any targeted object.